wishmaster2016/worktime-control/README.md

 Worktime Control;
 ===========

-Simple app on node.js application for worktime control of workers.
+Simple app on node.js for worktime control of workers.